The MUlti Vessel Interactive Trainer

 For instruction we have found it advantageous to stay in the US venues of New York Harbor and San Francisco Harbor.
 These two locations allow for the instructor to download the actual NOAA chart booklets (numbers 12334 and 18649, respectively) which compare well with the MuVIT software’s internal charts.

 It is the ability to use actual locations with corresponding charts that makes the interactive training environment more real to the student and enables the simulator to be used in the advanced grade classes of Seamanship, Piloting and Advanced Piloting.
 The instrumentation bar (which contains such information as COG, SOG, heading and depth), the ability to perform dead reckoning navigation can become a more realistic part of the classroom exercise.
-Because any weather condition, such as wind and time of day, rain and waves can be configured, the possible become almost unlimited.
+Because any weather condition, such as wind and time of day, rain and waves can be configured, the possibilities become almost unlimited.

 Custom Simulator Scenarios

-With a bit of practice, instructors can easily develop docking exercises, vessel priority exercises with meeting, overtaking and crossing scenarios as well as dealing with commercial traffic.
+With a bit of practice, instructors can easily develop docking exercises and vessel priority exercises with meeting, overtaking and crossing scenarios as well as dealing with commercial traffic.
 One useful feature of the Mission Editor is the ability to choose how many and the types of vessels that will interact with the training vessel.
 Instructors also define the specific routes that these vessels follow thus allowing for the creation of sophisticated exercises.